NightBase/Studio/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: ✨ Feature Request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: ''
+title: "[Feature]: "
-labels: ''
+labels: ["enhancement"]
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+body:

+- type: markdown
+  attributes:
+  value: |
+  Thanks for taking the time to fill out this feature request! 🤗 Please make sure this feature request hasn't been already submitted by someone by looking through other open/closed issues. 😃

+- type: dropdown
+  attributes:
+  multiple: false
+  label: Type of Feature
+  description: Select the type of feature request.
+  options: - "✨ New Feature" - "📝 Documentation" - "🎨 Style and UI" - "🔨 Code Refactor" - "⚡ Performance Improvements" - "✅ New Test"
+  validations:
+  required: true

+- type: textarea
+  id: description
+  attributes:
+  label: Description
+  description: Give us a brief description of the feature or enhancement you would like
+  validations:
+  required: true

+- type: textarea
+  id: additional-information
+  attributes:
+  label: Additional Information
+  description: Give us some additional information on the feature request like proposed solutions, links, screenshots, etc.